cmprmsd/cLoggy/README.md

 * Each customer will have a separate `taskwarrior` instance called **ctask**.
 With this alias you can manage per customer tasks while using **task** for global taskwarrior tasks.
 * For each customer its own history can be created.
 While within a customer environment, all commands are written to `~/customer/[customer]/.history`.
 With `hist` you can search through all customer history files at once (similar to history).

 Most features are opt-out.
-You can configure them in the configuration file `.oh-my-zsh/plugins/cLoggy/cLoggy-settings.conf`, which will be created on the first start with the plugin activated.
+You can configure them in the configuration file `~/.config/cLoggy/cLoggy-settings.conf`, which will be created on the first start with cLoggy enabled.

 The customer folder structure looks like the following: